Did Oblivion Have a Bigger Map than Skyrim?

 In conclusion, while Skyrim’s physical map is larger than Oblivion’s, the latter’s more open and expansive design gives it a sense of scale and exploration that is unmatched in the series.

-- How do I find my Animal Crossing code?
+- How do I protect my Sims from vampires?